 Young or adult children that are in a financial bind, aging parents, or other dependents increase the amount of net worth you’ll want in cash.
-This topic is a big conversation beyond this post.
+This is a big topic beyond this post.

 It’s a factor that many investors over 50 are experiencing in their retirement planning, sometimes at both ends, with both parents and young adult children needing financial help just to live.

 8. More Income Earners Lowers the Needed Level of Cash

 The risk from potential job loss is lowered by having more than one income earner in your home.
 Therefore, for every additional income earner, you should need less of your net worth in cash.

-Another way to lower the risk from job loss is for either you or another income contributor to have highly marketable skills that can be used to increase income immediately if needed.
+Another way to lower the risk from job loss is for either you or another income contributor to have highly marketable and relevant skills that can be used to increase income immediately if needed.

-Examples of easy to obtain skills include social media marketing, content marketing, video creation or editing, graphic design, and consulting, to name only a few.
+Examples of easy to obtain skills include social media marketing, content marketing, video creation or editing, graphic design, technology skills, and consulting, to name only a few.

 There are many low capital businesses to start later in life now that the internet provides endless opportunities for individuals to offer skills for which they can get paid.

 9. Income Streams Can Lower the Percentage of Net Worth in Cash

 The more sustainable income streams you have, the less the percentage of net worth you’ll need in cash since you’re more likely to be able to cover living expenses from diversified income sources.

 Below are some examples of such income streams.